pat-coady/tiny_imagenet/README.md

 ## Introduction

-I doubt that is controversial to say that [ImageNet](http://www.image-net.org/) and Alex Krizhevsky's ["AlexNet"](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) sparked a revolution in machine learning.
-By and large, AlexNet marked the end of the era of hand-crafting features for visual recognition problems.
-And in just the few years that followed, "deep learning" found great success in natural language processing, speech recognition, and reinforcement learning.
+[ImageNet](http://www.image-net.org/) and Alex Krizhevsky's ["AlexNet"](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) sparked a revolution in machine learning.
+AlexNet marked the end of the era of mostly hand-crafted features for visual recognition problems.
+In just the few years that followed AlexNet, "deep learning" found great success in natural language processing, speech recognition, and reinforcement learning.

 Any aspiring machine learning engineer should construct and train a deep convnet "from scratch."
-Of course, there are varying degrees of "from scratch" - hence the quotes.
-I had already completed the exercise of implementing many of the neural network primitives using NumPy (e.g. fully connected layers, cross-entropy loss, batch normalization, LSTM / GRU cells, and convolution layers).
-So, here I use TensorFlow so I could focus on the challenges of training a large network on a large dataset with the benefit of efficiently coded GPU routines.
+Of course, there are varying degrees of "from scratch."
+I had already implemented many of the neural network primitives using NumPy (e.g. fully connected layers, cross-entropy loss, batch normalization, LSTM / GRU cells, and convolutional layers).
+So, here I use TensorFlow so the focus is on the challenge of training a deep network on a large dataset.

-Amazingly, with 2 hours of GPU time (about $0.50 using an Amazon EC2 spot instance), it was not difficult to reach 50% top-1 accuracy and almost 80% top-5 accuracy.
-And, honestly, I was not able to identify many of the images that convnet got wrong (and even some of those it got correct).
+Amazingly, with only 2 hours of GPU time (about $0.50 using an Amazon EC2 spot instance), it was not difficult to reach 50% top-1 accuracy and almost 80% top-5 accuracy.
+At this accuracy, I was also making mistakes on the images that the model got wrong (and I even mistakes on some that it got correct).

 ## Dataset

-Stanford prepared a [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset for their [CS231n](http://cs231n.stanford.edu/) course.
+Stanford prepared the [Tiny ImageNet](https://tiny-imagenet.herokuapp.com/) dataset for their [CS231n](http://cs231n.stanford.edu/) course.
 The dataset spans 200 image classes with 500 training examples per class.
 The dataset also has 50 validation and 50 test examples per class.

-The images are down-sampled to 64x64 pixels vs. 256x256 for the full ImageNet dataset.
+The images are down-sampled to 64x64 pixels vs. 256x256 for the original ImageNet.
 The full ImageNet dataset also has 1000 classes.

-So, in short, I think Tiny ImageNet is large enough to be a challenging and realistic problem.
-Whereas a challenge like MNIST, CIFAR-10, or even CIFAR-100 are a bit too small (but obviously they are still very valuable datasets).
+Tiny ImageNet is large enough to be a challenging and realistic problem.
+But not so big as to require days of training before you see results.

 ## Objectives

-1. Successfully train a deep convnet
+1. Train a high-performance deep CNN
 2. Implement saliency (i.e. where in the image is the model focused)
-3. Perform kernel visualization
+3. Visualize convolution filters
 4. Experiment with alternative loss functions
     a.
 Smoothed cross-entropy loss
     b.
-SVM backend
+SVM

 For more details, see my blog: [Learning Artificial Intelligence](https://pat-coady.github.io).